-Use this to specify which SIP type you want to use, such as the Default keyboard or the Custom MicroSurvey keyboard.
+Use this to specify which SIP keypad type you want to use, such as the fullscreen MicroSurvey alphanumeric keypad, the small PocketPC qwerty keypad, or the small PocketPC MicroSurvey numeric keypad.
+Not all SIP types are available on all data collectors.